nehasangeetajha/c-ds-and-algo/README.md

 # c-ds-and-algo
-it contanis various problems of ds and algo c++
+it contains various problems of ds and algo c++